 The target for total chlorine residual at Commonwealth Avenue Pump Station is adjusted periodically in an effort to optimize disinfection while minimizing concerns with nitrification, taste and odor, and disinfection by-product (DBP) formation.
 Seasonally, chlorine residuals fluctuate due to temperature and dosage changes.
+Chlorine residual sample results at this site represent levels of chlorine residuals in treated water at the entry to community distribution systems.
 Total chlorine residuals averaged 2.1 mg/l for the month.